sidoh/esp8266_milight_hub/README.md

 1. `GET /radio_configs`.
 Get a list of supported radio configs (aka `device_type`s).
 1. `GET /gateway_traffic/:device_type`.
 Starts an HTTP long poll.
 Returns any Milight traffic it hears.
 Useful if you need to know what your Milight gateway/remote ID is.
 Since protocols for RGBW/CCT are different, specify one of `rgbw`, `cct`, or `rgb_cct` as `:device_type.
 Accepts a JSON blob.
 1. `PUT /gateways/:device_id/:device_type/:group_id`.
 Controls or sends commands to `:group_id` from `:device_id`.
-1. `PUT /gateways/:device_id/:device_type`.
-A few commands have support for being sent to all groups.
-You can send those here.
 1. `POST /firmware`.
 OTA firmware update.
 1. `POST /web`.
 Update web UI.